Vanda tessellata

 Vanda tessellata subsp. tessellata occurs in India and Sri Lanka.
 The most common form bears grey flowers with a blue lip, often sold in horticulture under the misleading name Vanda tessellata Blue.
 White, pink, deep purple to nearly black forms exist, with lips ranging from pink to blue or violet.
 Plants grow from sea level up to about 500 m.

-Vanda tessellata subsp. tessellata flowers showing a pale concolor appearance with a weak underlying tessellated pattern.
+Vanda tessellata subsp. tessellata with pale concolor flowers showing a faint tessellated pattern

-Vanda tessellata subsp. tessellata – pale concolor flowers with a faint underlying tessellated pattern, typical of many cultivated forms.
+Vanda tessellata subsp. tessellata – flowers often concolor, with a faint underlying tessellated pattern visible in many cultivated forms.

 Vanda tessellata subsp. tesselloides has a wider distribution: Assam, Bangladesh, south-central China, East Himalaya, West Himalaya, Myanmar, Nepal and Vietnam.
 Flower color is also highly variable, but most often greenish-yellow with grey-brown tessellations and a blue to violet lip, sometimes pink.
 In relation to its habitat, this subspecies is found at higher elevations, from sea level up to about 1000 m.